-Examples where High School Data Does Not Apply
+Examples Where HS Data Does Not Apply:

 If one of these apply, please see a Counselor for further guidance.